 Missing mom's estranged husband and his girlfriend arrested

-NEW CANAAN, Conn. – Police in Connecticut have arrested a missing mother of five's estranged husband and his girlfriend on charges of evidence tampering and hindering prosecution.
+HARTFORD, Conn. – Police investigating the disappearance of a Connecticut mother of five have arrested her estranged husband and his girlfriend on charges of evidence tampering and hindering prosecution, authorities announced Sunday.

-New Canaan authorities announced Sunday the arrests of 51-year-old Fotis Dulos ('DOO-lohs) and 44-year-old Michelle Troconis.
+Police in the wealthy New York City suburb of New Canaan said Fotis Dulos, 51, and Michelle Troconis, 44, were taken into custody in Avon, Connecticut, late Saturday.
 Both were detained on $500,000 bail and are scheduled to be arraigned Monday in Norwalk Superior Court.

 Details of the allegations were not released.